sean-mcsherry/website_resume/content/homepage/skills.md

 header_menu: true
 ---

-I have developed a broad and robust technical skillset in nanofabrication, materials characterizaion, instrumentation, and computational modeling.
+I have developed a broad and robust technical skillset in nanofabrication, materials characterization, instrumentation, and computational modeling.
 As one of the first graduate students in my research group, I was in charge of getting the lab off the ground.
-During this time, I developed a passion for methodolgy and experimental design.
+During this time, I developed a passion for methodology and experimental design.
 Please see the following sections for more details on my skills.

 <!--ts-->
  * [Nanofabrication and Cleanroom Processes](#nanofabrication-and-cleanroom-processes)